Linux

 See the Native Filecoin FFI section for more details about this process.

-Lotus is compiled to operate on a single network, run one of the following commands to build the lotus node for the specific lotus network.
+Lotus is compiled to operate on a single network.

 lotus --version